MerQSquadGaming/SinMod-7DTD-A19/README.md

 •	SinModAddedSeatVehicles - (v2.1) - Increases how many players can ride in/on your vehicle with you.
 Bicycle is only one person, MiniBike allows 2, Motorcycle allows 2, Gyrocopter allows 2, and the 4x4Truck allows 6.<br>
 •	SinModAdmin - (v2.2) - Custom blocks for server hosted locations and events (like lobby or horde arena), indestructible blocks can only be broke with Admin Super Digger.<br>
 •	SinModAmmo - (v2.6.) - Incendiary rounds (INC) for 9mm, 7.62mm, .44 Mag., also allows crafting of bulk INC rounds and allows you to dismantle all ammo into base components.<br>
-•	SinModAutominer - (v1.1) - Autominer is unlocked through finding all “Art of Mining” books.
-Once all have been read you will be able to craft this autominer (expensive) which will mine and collect resources every 2 hours, this machine runs off of gas and will need to be filled each time.<br>
+•	SinModAutominer - (v2.2) - Autominer is unlocked through finding all “Art of Mining” books.
+Once you have read all the books you will be able to craft the autominer, however you will need to have level 4 Grease Monkey to unlock diesel fuel recipe which will need to turn on autominer and collect resources every 3 hours, it will need to be filled each time.<br>
 •	SinModBoulderRespawner - (v2.1) -  Once a boulder or resources block is broke,a small stone (that cannot be picked up)is placed on ground,  a new block will return after a set amount of time.
 This is great for highly populated servers or servers with small maps and a good amount of players.<br>
 •	SinModCarRespawner - (v2.1.) - Once a car is completely stripped, an invisible block will be placed and after a set amount of time a random car will respawn.
 This is great for highly populated servers or servers with small maps and a good amount of players.<br>
 •	SinModCraftJail - (v1.0) - Want to add a dungeon or jail at your base but cant craft a jail door?
 Look no further that’s exactly what this mod allows.
 Craft Jail door that can be locked, opened and passcoded.<br>